 For professionals who are state licensed or who have to undergo frequent background checks, a conviction for a criminal offense such as DUI may carry disastrous consequences on your employment.
 The teacher is required to report the conviction and may have to undergo treatment.
 In Pennsylvania, a second offense involving the highest alcohol rate (greater than .16%) carries with it a First Degree Misdemeanor (M1) grading and state law prohibits an individual from teaching who is convicted of an M1 or greater offense.

-If you are a teacher and you are arrested for DUI or another offense, you should immediately contact the experienced attorneys at Ellis B. Klein & Associates to begin the investigation into your case.Rideshare Driver (Uber and Lyft) Consequences
+If you are a teacher and you are arrested for DUI or another offense, you should immediately contact the experienced attorneys at Klein Burdett & Associates to begin the investigation into your case.Rideshare Driver (Uber and Lyft) Consequences

 If you drive for a rideshare service such as Uber or Lyft your employment could be in serious jeopardy if you are arrested for a crime such as DUI or Possession of a Controlled Substance.
 Many states are enacting mandatory background checks for DUI and other convictions for rideshare service providers.
 Uber and Lyft routinely check criminal and traffic records for their drivers and if discovered, could lead to suspension or termination.

 If you have been arrested and you are a rideshare driver, your employment as a rideshare driver may be in jeopardy.
 You should contact an experienced defense attorney immediately to discuss your options as soon as possible.Commercial Driver’s License (CDL) and DUI Cases